The 129-foot Burney Falls in northern California is one of the state’s most beautiful waterfalls.

 The seals spend much of their life at sea traveling great distances, sometimes swimming an astounding 5,000 miles before resting on land.

-During December through March access to the breeding area is only available through guided walks.
-These docent led groups consist of 10 to 20 people and are led every quarter hour.
+During December through March, access to the breeding area is only available through guided walks.
+These docent-led groups consist of 10 to 20 people and are led every quarter hour.
 You can easily make reservations online.
 On the day of your appointment check in at the visitor center to confirm your arrival.
 Then make your way to the staging area, which is about a three-quarter mile walk.
-At the staging area you will be introduced to a docent who will guide you into the protected breeding area.
+At the staging area, you will be introduced to a docent who will guide you into the protected breeding area.
 This walk takes about an hour and a half.
-Afterwards, enjoy a walk back to the visitor center, or explore a nearby beach and trails.
+Afterward, enjoy a walk back to the visitor center, or explore a nearby beach and trails.

 The docent lead tours are held rain or shine.
 Bring layered clothes, a sun hat (or rain gear) and plenty of water.

 Año Nuevo is located a 45 minutes drive south of Half Moon Bay, California.